Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 This is the iconic image most people come for: the floating torii framed from the stone path directly in front of the gate, with Lake Ashi stretching behind it.
 It is the most recognizable angle, but also the most competitive.

-Because the line can be long, it helps to decide your pose and camera setup before it is your turn.
-If someone is taking your photo, have them ready on the steps above so you do not waste time when the space opens up.
+Because the line can be long, decide your pose and camera setup before it is your turn.
+If someone is taking your photo, have them stand on the steps above so you can step into position and shoot quickly when the space opens up.

 2. The Stairs Angle

-Shooting downward from the stone steps can give you one of the most useful backup compositions.
+Shooting downward from the stone steps gives you one of the most useful backup compositions.
 You still capture the torii and lake, but you avoid the pressure of needing the exact front position at the water’s edge.

-This is also one of the best options when the queue is long but you still want a recognizable Hakone Shrine photo without waiting too long.
+This is the best option when the queue is long but you still want a recognizable photo without waiting 45 minutes.

 3. The Side Shoreline Angle